scottmk/ti4-reference/snippets/techs/absol/yellow/sarween-tools.md

 When you produce units, reduce the combined cost of the produced units by 1, plus an additional 1 for every 10 of the combined cost.

-During the production step of your tactical actions, you may spend 1 resource to repair 1 of your units if the active system contains 1 of your space docks, or 2 resources to repair 1 of your units if it does not.
+During the production step of your tactical actions, you may spend 1 resource to repair 1 of your damaged units in the active system, or all of your damaged units in the active system if that system contains 1 or more of your space docks.